napari/napari/docs/source/plugins/for_plugin_developers.rst

 "promise" to call functions created by external developers.

-2. **Hook Specifications**:  We then create "*hook specifications*", which are little more than well-documented function signatures that define the API (or "contract") that a plugin developer must adhere to when writing their function that we promise to call somewhere in the napari codebase.
+2. **Hook Specifications**:  We then create "*hook specifications*", which are well-documented function signatures that define the API (or "contract") that a plugin developer must adhere to when writing their function that we promise to call somewhere in the napari codebase.